ErneG/RACOONS_CODE_CAMP_REACT/README.md

 export default App;
 ```

-> [!NOTE] App component with Square component and the Square
+### App component with Square component and the Square component itself.
-> component itself.

 ```jsx
 import Square from './components/Square';